How the Chase Sapphire Preferred credit card works

 The card also offers purchase protection and travel benefits particularly valuable to frequent travelers, which may justify the $95 fee.

 For shopping, this card includes purchase protection and a manufacturer warranty extension.
 If something breaks or is stolen right after buying it, you’ll have some recourse for a replacement.

-For travel, this card includes auto rental collision insurance, trip cancellation and interruption insurance, baggage delay insurance, trip delay reimbursement, and travel assistance if you run into problems on the road.
+When it comes to travel, benefits include auto rental collision insurance, trip cancellation and interruption insurance, baggage delay insurance, trip delay reimbursement, and travel assistance if you run into problems on the road.

-There is no foreign transaction fee for the Chase Sapphire Preferred® card.
-This is one of the best Chase Sapphire Preferred® benefits for regular globetrotters.
+There is no foreign transaction fee for the Chase Sapphire Preferred® card, a great benefit for regular globetrotters.